Believe it or not, there was a time when professional bowling ranked among the most popular sports on television.

 For more than three decades, from the early 1960s to late 1990s, the Professional Bowlers Tour was a staple of Saturday afternoon sports programming on ABC, as the prelude to its iconic "Wide World of Sports."
 Bowlers like Dick and Pete Weber, Earl Anthony, Marshall Holman and Walter Ray Williams Jr. became household names (at least for many) and fixtures of the weekly stepladder finals.

-To honor the enduring legacy of a sport that has never completely gone out of fashion, here’s our list of the 30 greatest bowlers past and present.
+To honor the enduring legacy of a sport that has never completely gone out of fashion, here are the greatest bowlers of all time.